fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13b.md

 })
 ```

-In the console, we see the SQL statement corresponding to the method call
+From the console, we can see that SQL statement is corresponding to the method call

 ```sql
 SELECT "id", "username", "name"